Cohomological rigidity of manifolds with torus actions: I: Preliminaries

 A simplicial complex is said to be \emph{pure} if all its facets have the same dimension.
 Let $K$, $K'$ be two pure simplicial complexes of the same dimension.
 Choose two facets $\sigma\in K,\ \sigma'\in K'$ and fix an identification of $\sigma$ and $\sigma'$ (by identifying their vertices).
 Then the simplicial complex is called a \emph{connected sum} of $K$ and $K'$.
 Its combinatorial type depends on the way of choosing the two facets and identifying their vertices.
 Let $\mathcal {C}(K\#K')$ denote the set of connected sums of $K$ and $K'$.
 If $\mathcal {C}(K\#K')$ has only one combinatorial type we also use the abbreviation $K\# K'$ to denote a connected sum.

-A pure simplicial complex is called \emph{reducible} if it is a connected sum of two simplicial complexes; otherwise called \emph{irreducible}.

 A simplicial complex $K$ is called a \emph{triangulated manifold} (or \emph{simplicial manifold}) if the geometric realization $|K|$ is a topological manifold.
-More generally, $K$ is a \emph{$\kk$-homology $n$-manifold} if the link of each $i$-face of $K$, $0\leqslant i\leqslant n$, has the $\kk$-homology of an $(n-i-1)$-sphere.

-A simplicial complex $K$ is a \emph{generalized $\kk$-homology $n$-sphere} if it is a $\kk$-homology $n$-manifold having the $\kk$-homology of an $n$-sphere.
-(Use ``generalized" as the terminology ``\emph{homology sphere}" usually means a manifold having the homology of a sphere.)
-If $\kk=\Zz$ it is simply called a \emph{generalized homology sphere}.
+More generally, $K$ is a \emph{$\kk$-homology $n$-manifold} if the link of each $i$-face of $K$, $0\leqslant i\leqslant n$, has the $\kk$-homology of an $(n-i-1)$-sphere. $K$ is a \emph{$\kk$-homology $n$-sphere} if it is a $\kk$-homology $n$-manifold having the $\kk$-homology of an $n$-sphere, and if $\kk=\Zz$, it is simply called a \emph{homology sphere}.
+(Remark: Usually, the terminology ``homology sphere" means a manifold having the homology of a sphere.
+Here we take it in a more relaxed sense than its usual meaning.) {By universal coefficient theorem}, any $\kk$-homology manifold or sphere is a rational homology manifold or sphere.

+A $\kk$-homology sphere is called \emph{reducible} if it is a connected sum of two $\kk$-homology spheres; otherwise it is called \emph{irreducible}.
+It is easy to see that an $(n-1)$-dimensional $\kk$-homology sphere $K$ is reducible if and only if there is a missing face $I\in MF(K)$ such that $|I|=n$.

 A \emph{fan} is a finite collection $\Sigma$ of strongly convex cones in $\mathbb{R}^n$, which means that the origin is the apex, such that every face of a cone in $\Sigma$ is also a cone in $\Sigma$ and the intersection of any two cones in $\Sigma$ is a face of each.
-A fan $\Sigma$ is \emph{simplicial} (resp. \emph{nonsingular}) if each of its cones is generated by part of a basis of $\mathbb{R}^n$ (resp. $\mathbb{Z}^n$).
+A fan $\Sigma$ is \emph{simplicial} (resp. \emph{nonsingular}) if each of its cones is generated by a part of a basis of $\mathbb{R}^n$ (resp. $\mathbb{Z}^n$).
 A fan $\Sigma$ is \emph{complete} if the union of its cones is the whole $\mathbb{R}^n$.

 A \emph{starshaped sphere} is a triangulated sphere isomorphic to the underlying complex of a complete simplicial fan.
 A \emph{polytopal sphere} is a triangulated sphere isomorphic to the boundary complex of a simplicial polytope.
 Clearly a polytopal sphere is always a starshaped sphere.